 By Sienna Wildfield

-She then proceeded to run around and around the house in her stocking feet on at top speed saying that her legs were skinny too, so she could run as fast as the Christmas Spider.
+My daughter then proceeded to run around and around the house in her stocking feet at top speed saying that her legs were skinny too, so she could run as fast as the Christmas Spider.
 That was before she wiped out on the kitchen floor.
 With a bruised elbow and a tear-stained face she snuggled up on my lap.
 She looked up at me and told me that the Christmas Spider wasn’t allowed to snuggle with me when she came to our house.
 I reassured her that she was the only spider I’d ever snuggle.

-A friend of the family made a Christmas Spider hat for her to wear, and the Christmas Spider quickly became her obsession.
+A friend of the family made a Christmas Spider hat for her to wear last year, and the Christmas Spider quickly became her obsession.
 So I did a little research and discovered that there were several legends about the Christmas Spider, often explaining the origin of tinsel or lace.
 And last year we discovered the perfect book to read to her, Cobweb Christmas: The Tradition of Tinsel by Shirley Climo & Jane Manning.
 You can also read about the legend on a variety of sites, including over at myteacher.net.

 Other books available on the Christmas Spider include: